 In a crisis, like a security breach, HR professionals cannot access the system ‘remotely’ to try and eliminate sensitive data, which is a major disadvantage for the system.

 7. Security Breaches

 In the case of a security breach, the hackers tend to steal all data to access unauthorized parts of business later.
 Once the data is stolen, no one can do anything about it because it can’t be altered.

 8. Fake Positives

 Hacking is an undying cyber theft, which means that hackers can easily manipulate stolen biometric data to create fake positives.
-Fake positives are finger impressions made out of silicone to access sensitive data of organizations, making the biometric security vulnerable.
+Fake positives are finger impressions made out of silicone to access sensitive data of organizations, making biometric security vulnerable.

 Biometric – Reliable or Not?

-The biometric system can lead the security of enterprises because it is a breakthrough that is improving with the latest technology to become perfect.
+The biometric system can lead to the security of enterprises because it is a breakthrough that is improving with the latest technology to become perfect.
 It certainly offers pros that outweigh the cons; however, it’s still a system that’s far from perfect.